kakao/khaiii/Update.md

+This library is being tested on Arch Linux & Windows 11.

 # TODO
-- Test if it works both on Windows & Linux
+- Test if Eigen3 Library fetch works on Windows

-# Error Fixed
+# Update
-- Now is using char32_t instead of wchar_t
-- Using std::locale::classic(), which is repectively using default locale for OS.
-- No locale is being generated.
+- Eigen3 fetching system is now completed.
+Tested on Arch Linux.

 # What you need
 - cmake, and compiler (gcc, clang, ...), and linker (make, ninja, ...)